Skip to content

 Lesson 03 — Cloning a Repository

-To clone a repository means to download a full working copy of it from GitHub to your computer.
+To clone a repository means to download a full working copy from GitHub to your computer.

 After cloning, you have: